twilio/twilio-csharp/README.md

 ## Use a custom HTTP Client

-To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/csharp-dotnet/custom-http-clients-dot-net-framework).
+To use a custom HTTP client with this helper library, please see the [advanced example of how to do so](./advanced-examples/custom-http-client.md).

 ## Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-csharp` Docker image are used by Twilio for testing purposes.

 You could use the docker image for building and running tests:

 ```bash
 docker build -t twiliobuild .
 ```

 Bash:

 ```bash
 docker run -it --rm -v $(pwd):/twilio twiliobuild
 make test
 ```

 Powershell:

 ```pwsh
 docker run -it --rm -v ${PWD}:/twilio twiliobuild
 make test
 ```

 ## Get support